Cumulo-pro/xrplevmTools/monitoring/metrics.md

 ---

-## DUPLICATE EVENTS
+## DUPLICATE BLOCK PARTS
 ### Metric: `cometbft_consensus_duplicate_block_part`

 **Description:**
-Indicates the number of times the node received a duplicate block part.
+Indicates the number of times the node has received a **duplicate block part**.
+This metric helps identify inefficiencies in block propagation and potential redundancy in network communication.

 **Example Value:**
 - `34` duplicate block parts detected.

+**Interpretation:**
+- **A low value** suggests efficient block propagation.
+- **A high value** may indicate network congestion, improper peer behavior, or redundant data transmission.
+- **Persistent high values** may require network optimization.

+---

+## DUPLICATE VOTES
 ### Metric: `cometbft_consensus_duplicate_vote`

 **Description:**
-Represents the number of times a duplicate vote was received.
+Represents the number of times the node has received a **duplicate vote**.
+This can occur due to network issues, validator misconfigurations, or attempts at Byzantine behavior.

 **Example Value:**
 - `3022` duplicate votes received.

+**Interpretation:**
+- **A few duplicate votes** may be normal due to natural network conditions.
+- **A high number of duplicate votes** might indicate poor validator communication or network instability.
+- **Persistent high values** could suggest a need for validator synchronization improvements.

 ---